bacionejs/cat/README.md

 ## Post-mortem

+## 🎹 Jump trigger

+- **Instrument:** improvise over the jazz soundtrack with piano notes.
+Among the notes, one key is special — when you hit the middle note, it doesn’t just play sound: it also triggers a **jump**

+👉 Tests your ability to multitask music and jumping.

 ## 🐾 Body Physics

 The most interesting part of this animation is how the **shin (lower leg)** and the **torso bobbing** work together to make the cat’s stride look alive.